siwei-io/siwei-io.github.io/en/nebula-java-happy-parsing-guide/index.md

 # Nebula Java Happy Parsing Guide

-> How to parsing nebula graph data in an interactive way and what are the best practices?
+> How to parse nebula graph data in an interactive way and what are the best practices?
 >
 > I will show you a easier way in this article 😁.